 Farming in Protected Landscapes

-The Defra-funded Farming in Protected Landscapes programme runs from 2021 to 2024.
-The first application window is open from 1 July 2021 to 31 January 2022.
+The Defra-funded Farming in Protected Landscapes programme runs from 2021 to 2025.
+An additional 12 months has been given for projects and therefore we are currently accepting applications for projects that are delivered between 1 April 2022 and 31 March 2025.
 Here you can find out more about what the programme can support and how it works.

 Farming in Protected Landscapes